Accessibility Tools

 In these sectors, the risks often take the shape of inaccessible platforms, customer documents, or service workflows, each of which may soon be considered a legal liability under national enforcement laws

 What raises the stakes even further is visibility.
-The more essential a service is to daily life, the more likely it is to be scrutinised, and the less tolerance regulators will have for inaccessible touchpoints.
+The more essentially a service is to daily life, the more likely it is to be scrutinized, and the less tolerance regulators will have for inaccessible touchpoints.

 One Directive, 27 Penalty Systems